This post was updated in November 2019.

 If you ever visited Bali you will have seen the many offerings by the side of the road, on the steps of a house or on statues.
 These offerings are everywhere and are an important part of the belief system and Balinese life.

-Over 80% of the Balinese population practices a special type of Hinduism, an important part of this believe system is to worship and bring offering to their ancestors.
+Over 80% of the Balinese population practices a special type of Hinduism, an important part of this belief system is to worship and bring offerings to their ancestors.
 There are also special rituals for gods and spirits and for important life events.